Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 To efficiently use the curated \textit{optimization} and \textit{torsion datasets}, while enhancing the robustness and performance of the ByteFF model, we took an ingenious training strategy with three stages: pre-training, training, and fine-tuning.
 The loss functions (details in supporting information) are carefully designed in each stage such that the improvement of the force field is properly reflected by the minimization of loss functions.

-In the pre-training stage, the non-bonded parameters and force constants of proper torsions were fitted to GAFF2 with mean squared error (MSE) losses, while the equilibrium values of bonded parameters were fitted with energy-based loss functions, using the \textit{optimization dataset}.
-Meanwhile, the force constants of bonded terms in Eq.~\ref{eq:mmff} were trained using the partial Hessian loss, evaluated by the mean absolute percentage error (MAPE).
-The design of the partial Hessian loss combines the training accuracy with the computational efficiency, which takes the form of Hessian matrices but only fit the blocks corresponding to the target bonds, angles and improper torsions, namely partial Hessian blocks.
+In the pre-training stage, the non-bonded parameters and force constants of proper torsions were fitted to GAFF-2.2 with mean squared error (MSE) losses, while the equilibrium values of bonded parameters were fitted with energy-based loss functions, using the \textit{optimization dataset}.
+Meanwhile, the force constants of bonded terms in Eq.~\ref{eq:mmff} were trained using a partial Hessian loss, evaluated by the mean absolute percentage error (MAPE) of Hessian blocks corresponding to bonds, angles and improper torsions, namely partial Hessian blocks.
+It has been reported that the partial Hessian blocks can be used to derive accurate force constants for single molecules. \cite{seminario1996calculation,allen2018harmonic,wangPartialHessianFitting2016} Our design of the differentiable partial Hessian loss enables fitting force constants in batches, combining training accuracy with computational efficiency.

 Given the significance of torsion profiles in the quality of force fields, in the training stage, we incorporated the curated \textit{torsion dataset} to fit the force constants of proper torsions, while the other parameters were trained using \textit{optimization dataset} following the same manner in the pre-training stage.
 Here, we employed the Boltzmann MSE loss functions \cite{dahlgrenCharacterizationBiarylTorsional2013} into an iterative optimization-and-training process to train the force constants of proper torsions using the \textit{torsion dataset}.
-In each iteration, the QM-optimized conformations were refined by the force field, with the torsion angle constrained and atoms restrained.
+In each iteration, the QM-optimized geometries were refined by the force field, with the torsion angle constrained and atom positions restrained \cite{qiuDevelopmentBenchmarkingOpen2021}.
 The parameters were then trained on both the \textit{optimization} and \textit{torsion datasets}.
 As the force field's accuracy improved, the positional restraint force constant was gradually reduced.
 Additionally, L1-norm regularization was applied to the force constants of proper torsions to restrain redundant degrees of freedom.
 The combination of pre-training and training stages yields the ByteFF-gopt model.

 In the final fine-tuning stage, we incorporated part of the training set in Espaloma-0.3.0\cite{takabaMachinelearnedMolecularMechanics2024}, named \textit{off-equilibrium dataset} in this work, to refine the force field parameters with the QM energy and forces.
 Combining all the three stages (pre-training, training, and fine-tuning), the ByteFF-joint model was obtained.